 Real estate trends have significantly changed during the pandemic.
 These trends impact commercial leases.

-As we approach more and more normalcy in the world, there are even more changes taking place.
-Let’s delve into a few commercial lease trends you should keep in mind if you’re interested in investing in commercial real estate this year.
+As we approach more and more normalcy in the world, even more changes are taking place.
+Let’s delve into a few commercial lease trends you should consider if you invest in commercial real estate this year.

 Changes By Space Type